Admissions

 • Q: With which schools do you have the highest overlap in applications?

-In recent years, we have had the most overlap with Laguna Blanca School, Marymount, The Anacapa School, and Crane Country Day School.
+In recent years, we have had the most overlap with Laguna Blanca School, Riviera Ridge School, The Anacapa School, and Crane Country Day School.

 • Q: What type of student is SBMS looking to enroll?